Ocean literacy

 The ocean is still largely unexplored.

-At national level, the German Ocean Foundation and, at international level, UNESCO have been working since 2015 to include the ocean in school curricula.
-At the first UN Ocean Conference in 2017, it launched its commitment "Ocean Literacy for All" and aims to promote ocean literacy worldwide at all levels by providing templates such as guidelines and courses for policy makers, journalists, teachers and civil society.
+The German Ocean Foundation's work in Germany follows the strategy of UNESCO, striving to include the ocean in school curricula sine 2015.
+At the first UN Ocean Conference in 2017, UNESCO launched its programme "Ocean Literacy for All" which aims to promote the development of ocean literacy worldwide and at all educational levels by providing guidelines and courses for policy makers, journalists, teachers and civil society.

-In 2022, at the One Ocean Summit in France, UNESCO called on all countries to include marine education in their curricula by 2025 and presented its toolkit for policy makers, ministries of education and teachers at all levels: "A New Blue Curriculum".
-The toolkit provides guidance on how to develop and implement an ocean curriculum and highlights examples of countries already working on ocean education, such as Portugal, Brazil, Canada, Costa Rica, Kenya and Sweden, and shows results, opportunities and challenges encountered in the attempt to include the ocean in the school curriculum.
+In 2022, at the One Ocean Summit in France, UNESCO called on all countries to include marine education in their curricula by 2025 and presented its toolkit "A New Blue Curriculum" for policy makers, ministries of education and teachers at all levels.
+The toolkit provides guidance on how to develop and implement an ocean curriculum and highlights examples of countries already working on ocean education, such as Portugal, Brazil, Canada, Costa Rica, Kenya and Sweden, showcasing results, opportunities and challenges encountered in the attempt to include the ocean in the school curriculum.

-The most recent conference on ocean literacy, which took place in Venice in 2024 and in which the German Ocean Foundation also participated, ended with the adoption of the Venice Declaration for Ocean Literacy in Action:
+The most recent conference on ocean literacy, which took place in Venice in 2024 with the participation of the German Ocean Foundation, concluded with the adoption of the Venice Declaration for Ocean Literacy in Action:

-In addition, the German Ocean Foundation organizes events and projects for schools, presents Ocean Lovers Education and our Ocean Book teaching materials for teachers and supports young marine biologists in the early stages of their careers.
+In addition, the German Ocean Foundation organizes events and projects for schools, collaborates on the Ocean Lovers Education platform and our Ocean Book and supports young marine biologists in the early stages of their careers.

 We are convinced that the more you know about the ocean, the more you will do to protect it.